modypy/modypy/docs/guide/06_dc_engine_sampling.rst

     # Set up the state for keeping the sampled value.
     sample_state = SignalState(system)

 Note how we did not specify a derivative function for this state.
-Internally, this is modelled as the derivative function being a constant zero, i.e. the state does not change over time.
+Internally, this is modelled as the derivative function being a constant zero, i.e., the state does not change over time.

 However, we want our state to change, but we want it to change at specific, periodic events.
-For this, we first declare a clock, that will deliver such a stream of periodic events:
+For this, we first declare a clock, that will deliver such a stream of periodic
+events:

 .. code-block:: python